 Enjoying the great outdoors in Greenville is second nature, and it's easy to escape with Paris Mountain State Park right at the city's edge.
 This mountainside park draws outdoor enthusiasts of every variety, offering premier biking and hiking trails, swimming, fishing and educational activities for children of all ages.

-After your adventure on the trail, satisfy your thirst for South Carolina suds at any of the area’s plentiful breweries and brewpubs.
-Swamp Rabbit Brewery is just off the trail in Travelers Rest, and downtown Greenville is home to an ever-growing craft beer scene—like the one you’ll find at Main Street’s Blue Ridge Brewery.
-And nothing goes better with a local brew than a juicy, mile high burger – like the ones you’ll find at Bacon Bros.
-Public House, a local favorite serving up made-from-scratch Americana and an extensive craft beer list.
+After your adventure on the trail, satisfy your thirst for South Carolina suds at any of the area's plentiful breweries and brewpubs.
+Swamp Rabbit Brewery is just off the trail in Travelers Rest, and downtown Greenville is home to an ever-growing craft beer scene-like the one you'll find at Yee-Haw Brewing Co.

-If you’re looking to experience the culinary offerings of the Upcountry, Greenville is a foodie’s paradise.
-From the revered farm-to-table cuisine of American Grocery Restaurant to the white tablecloths and great views at Larkin's on the River, fine dining and authentic Southern fare are never far away in the Emerald City.
+If you're looking to experience the culinary offerings of the Upcountry, Greenville is a foodie's paradise.
+From the revered farm-to-table cuisine of Oak Hill Cafe to the white tablecloths and great views at Larkin's, fine dining and authentic Southern fare are never far away in the Emerald City.

 Outdoors or in, Greenville is the perfect destination for anyone looking to escape the everyday.